Shakespeare-Yearbook

 Contributors should follow the Style Sheet and hand in their contributions for the following year by April 30.

-For any further questions, please contact the editor, Isabel Karremann.
+For any further questions please contact the editor Isabel Karremann.

-Please send publications for review to:
+Please send works for review to:

 Prof. Dr. Lena Steveker